Study abroad in the meeting point between east and west

 Coming to the more positive things, as everywhere in the world, people really appreciate if you try to speak their language and most Chinese will start to openly smile and help you, even if you only use the three words that you have learned in your last class.
 Generally speaking, if you get to know Chinese people a little bit better, they are one of the most welcoming people I have met in my entire life.

 What were the highlights of your semester abroad?

 Shanghai already has a lot to offer, but if you start traveling within China, there are so many things that will really impress you.
-Standing on the great wall of China or hiking the yellow mountains are surely something you will remember.
+Standing on the great wall of China or hiking the yellow mountains is surely something you will remember.
 For me, the highlight of my time here in China was experiencing Chinese hospitality.

 Once, the father of a Chinese friend of mine invited us to come to their family´s place a few hundred kilometers south of Shanghai.
 When we arrived there, he had rented a big fishing boat, that we would spend the whole morning on the sea with.
-We caught heaps of fish, shrimps and crabs that were cooked for us right after we got back to land.
-This was not only the freshest seafood I ate so far, I had never met this man before, but still he treated me and the others like we would belong to the family.
+We caught heaps of fish, shrimps, and crabs that were cooked for us right after we got back to land.
+This was not only the freshest seafood I ate so far, I had never met this man before, but still, he treated me and the others like we would belong to the family.

 What are the must-visit places and must-dos in Shanghai for an exchange student?